 9. A classic scarf design elevated with it’s use of contrasting colors.
 It’s perfectly suited for both women and men.
 And did I mention it’s free?
 I’d call that a win all around.

 We are at the half way point!
-Get ready for some more knit scarf patterns…
+Get ready for some more gorgeous scarf knitting patterns…

-10. I’ll definitely be adding this free pattern to my “to-knit” list.
-It’s full of dropped stitches and yarn over stripes creating a beautiful textured scarf design.
+10. I’ll definitely be adding this free lace scarf pattern to my “to-knit” list.
+It’s full of dropped stitches and yarn over stripes creating a beautiful textured design.

 11. Our very own multi-wear neckwarmer is available for purchase on our Etsy shop.
 Looks fabulous worn around the neck or as a trendy headband.
 And yes, that’s me attempting to model!